How do I place a managed fund transaction for my client?

 • All managed funds orders funded from proceeds are sent to market only after their corresponding sell order is completed.

-Why was the same asset purchased across multiple days?
+Why was the same managed fund purchased across multiple days?

 Should a purchase of a managed fund asset be funded from proceeds from multiple sell orders, each portion of that purchase gets sent to fund managers as separate orders, and only when corresponding funding sell order gets completed.
 This can result in different portions of the original buy order being sent to market and completed across multiple days, depending on dates of completion of their funding orders.